hmeng/the-gen-z-catechism/chapters/post-49.md

 ---
-layout: default
+layout: chapter
-title: "Post 49"
+title: "Post #49: How do we handle conflict?"
 ---
 # Post #49: How do we handle conflict?